-Trauma in the Pre and Perinatal Period
+Trauma in the Prenatal and Perinatal Period

-As we have seen, severe damage caused in the intrauterine period may cause almost irreparable damage to the growing embryo or foetus.
-This imprinting causes a fractal pattern, with patterns of irrational behaviour throughout childhood and adulthood.
+As we have seen, severe damage caused in the intrauterine period may cause almost irreparable damage to the growing embryo or fetus.
+This imprinting causes a fractal pattern, with patterns of irrational behavior throughout childhood and adulthood.

-Some of this may be dissipated through inner child work but when healing is not apparent it may be necessary to take the process back to the pre and perinatal period.
-Nuckels (forward in Whitfield, 1987) claims that significant interruption of healthy development in repeated trauma leaves the child in an out of control 'fight, flight or freeze' state often called Post Traumatic Stress Disorder.
-Personality Disorders may also be the result of this trauma.
-The main point being that they have caused damage to not only the psychological but also physical, emotional and mental growth of development.
+Some of this may be dissipated through inner child work but, when healing is not apparent, it may be necessary to take the process back to the prenatal and perinatal period.
+Nuckels (forward in Whitfield, 1987) claims that significant interruption of healthy development in repeated trauma leaves the child in an out of control fight, flight, or freeze state often called post traumatic stress disorder.
+Personality disorders may also be the result of this trauma.
+The main point being that they have caused damage to not only the psychological, but also physical, emotional, and mental development.

 An interesting phenomenon in the case of PTSD is war veterans.
 A major question is why some soldiers do not suffer any effects of PTSD and others are debilitated from it?
-If fractal patterns are to be believed - my hypothesis is that those soldiers who suffered trauma and damage in the pre and perinatal period may be more susceptible to personality changes, the appearance of personality disorders and Gulf War Syndrome, when faced with the trauma of war, than those whose life in the womb and childhood were less traumatic.
-In both cases it may be the effects that are life destroying at the extreme end.
+If fractal patterns are to be believed, my hypothesis is that those soldiers who suffered trauma and damage in the prenatal and perinatal period may be more susceptible to personality changes, the appearance of personality disorders, and Gulf War Syndrome when faced with the trauma of war than those whose life in the womb and childhood were less traumatic.
+In both cases, it may be the effects that are life-destroying at the extreme end.

-Abuse in the Pre and Perinatal Period
+Abuse in the Prenatal and Perinatal Period

-In this paper it is not possible to detail all the possibilities and damage experienced while working in pre and perinatal psychotherapy with clients.
-The following is a short list of examples of sensations and dynamics which may lead to serious physical, emotional and mental damage and trauma in childhood and adult life.
+In this paper it is not possible to detail all the possibilities and damage experienced while working in prenatal and perinatal psychotherapy with clients.
+The following is a short list of examples of sensations and dynamics which may lead to serious physical, emotional, and mental damage and trauma in childhood and adult life.
 Remembering that lack of bonding throughout is a major component of dysfunction.